DupiDachs/HX711_PIGPIO_C/README.md

 Also viewing the attached camera is no issue and still leaves us with more than 50% idle. :)

 # Reading example (browser)
-No outliers and very sensitive readings. :) These initial waves are coming from me touching the table where the sensor is put.
+No outliers and very sensitive readings. :) These initial waves are coming from me knocking on the table where the sensor is put.
 <img src="https://github.com/DupiDachs/HX711_PIGPIO_C/blob/main/screenshots/readingBrowser.png" width="700">